dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 The following sample shows the basics of streaming data to the client using Channels.
 Whenever an object is written to the `ChannelWriter` that object is immediately sent to the client.
 At the end, the `ChannelWriter` is completed to tell the client the stream is closed.

 > [!NOTE]
-> * Write to the `ChannelWriter` on a background thread and return the `ChannelReader` as soon as possible.
+> * Write to the <xref:System.Threading.Channels.ChannelWriter`1> on a background thread and return the `ChannelReader` as soon as possible.
 Other hub invocations will be blocked until a `ChannelReader` is returned.
 > * Wrap your logic in a `try ... catch` and complete the `Channel` in the catch and outside the catch to make sure the hub method invocation is completed properly.

 ::: moniker range="= aspnetcore-2.1"